 It is a popular trend that has caught up to a lot of privacy protection services to add various extra features to the application so that users can customize the way their connection acts whenever they use it.

 The first one we’re going to discuss is the “Block Ads” feature that can be activated from the “Connection features” section in the side menu of the app.
 As you probably already guessed, this tool is designed to filter intrusive ads from ruining your browsing experience.
-As a result, web pages might load faster, your connection can be more secure since malware is often distributed by ad services and, on mobile data connections, it might actually save you some money (less content to load = less data used).
+As a result, web pages might load faster, your connection can be more secure (since ad services often distribute malware), and, for mobile data connections, it might actually save you some money (less content to load = less mobile data used).

 The second and third ones fall in the same spectrum as the first, since they’re meant to help you block malicious websites and online tracking.
 There’s no need to get into details since they’re pretty self-explanatory.

 The “Automated HTTPS Redirect” feature switches to HTTPS whenever you’re browsing if the target website supports it.
 This adds more security to your online activity, since using encrypted HTTPS is definitely more secure than the unencrypted HTTP alternative.